State-Fisheries-Genomics-Lab/GT-seq/README.md

 Repository Contents:

 <b>(1) Example Protocol:</b> Full genotyping pipeline from raw sequence reads to fully filtered SNP dataset in multiple formats.
-Download and open GT-seq_SOP.html in a browser
+Download and open GT-seq_SOP.html in a browser to view.
+To run for yourself the easiest path is to clone this full repository to your local machine.
 <b>(2) Example Data:</b> data to run the example protocol/SOP
 <b>(3) Probe Sequences</b> Data needed to run pipeline
 <b>(4) GT-seq Scripts:</b> Updated repository of GTseq pipeline scripts